-As a result, more followers get to see their social media content as well as new audiences to discover their content.
+As a result, more followers get to see their social media content, and new audiences get to discover their content.
 ContentStudio is my go-to social media scheduling tool.
 I have been using it for a while, and it has done wonders for me.
 Not only does it help in social media automation, but it also makes social media posting easier for multiple brands through the Workplaces feature.

-A fantastic social media scheduling tool comes in handy when you’re trying to sell through social media.
-Here’s how: if you post your offer on your social channels once a day, it might go unnoticed and if you post twice a day, the followers might find it a bit salesy.
+A fantastic content automation tool comes in handy when you’re trying to sell through social media.
+Here’s how: if you post your offer on your social channels once a day, it might go unnoticed, and if you post twice a day, the followers might find it a bit salesy.

 Master Social Customer Care and Support

 Manage your brand’s social presence by monitoring and managing incoming messages and comments across your social networks.14 days free trial - no credit card required

 On the other hand, if you mix things up and create five engaging yet helpful social media posts every day and maybe keep two of them as your product offers, it could make a difference.
 So when you need to post multiple times a day, it may start to look like a lot of work, but then social media management tool like ContentStudio works like a charm.

 Here are a few social media post ideas for more engagement during the holiday season: